 Not long ago, on a train speeding from the East toward Chicago, I fell into casual conversation with two gentlemen whom chance had made my fellow travellers for the afternoon.
-Now, three topics commonly form the subject-matter of discussions in the smoking compartments of Pullman cars: they are methods of shaving, brands of tobacco, and the virtues of home states.
+Now, three topics commonly form the subject-matter of discussions in the smoking compartments of Pullman cars: they are methods of shaving, brands of tobacco, and the virtues of home States.
 Other matters may of course slip in, though rather incidentally, as politics, sports, and the weather; but the first three are the staple Pullman topics.
-On this occasion we had finished with shaving and tobacco and had settled down to home states, when the Chicagoan - a portly gentleman with a close-cropped black mustache - upon learning I was from Iowa, remarked that he had been born in Ioway himself.
-Thereupon the baldheaded man from Albany observed that his sister had married a man from I-o-wa, and now lived in Dez Moinz.
-Being of a nasty disposition in such matters, I at once raised the issue of pronunciation, alleging that out in Iowuh most people pronounce the name of the State as I do.
+On this occasion we had finished with shaving and tobacco and had settled down to home States, when the Chicagoan - a portly gentleman with a close-cropped black mustache - upon learning I was from Iowa, remarked that he had been born in Ioway himself. upon the baldheaded man from Albany observed that his sister had married a man from I-o-wa, and now lived in Dez Moinz.
+Being of a nasty disposition in such matters.
+I at once raised the issue of pronunciation, alleging that out in Iowuh most people pronounce the name of the State as I do.
 At the end of a more or less heated argument we might have repeated in chorus the same statement: "I have always heard the name pronounced my way, and therefore my way must be correct."

 As a matter of fact, there is something to be said for each pronunciation.
 Ioway is still common in the State, especially among older people and in rural districts.
 When many of the State's respected and cultivated citizens, including its Governor, pronounce its name so, the usage can not be said even to be obsolescent.
-Moreover, while Iowans continue to raise their right arms high and sing at the top of their voices, the Ioway pronunciation is not likely to perish.
-Thus the superior timbre of ay over uh for singing strengthens the older pronunciation.
+Moreover, while Iowans continue to raise their right arms high and sing at the top of their voices, strengthens the older pronunciation.

 "We're from I-o-way, I-o-way!

 That's where the tall corn grows!"

+the Ioway pronunciation is not likely to perish.